Kristian Blummenfelt: Career

 In 2018, in the WTS, Blummenfelt achieved 4 podium places with three silvers and a bronze, together with registering two DNFs at Yokohama and Abu Dhabi.

 Blummenfelt finished the 2018 season ranking 5th overall in the WTS.
 Blummenfelt raced the 70.3 Ironman Middle East Championships 2018 for the second year running, finished in the top spot and in doing so set a new world record for the distance of 3:29:04.
 This same year Blummenfelt has also began participating in Super League Triathlon (SLT) events.
 In 2021 he participated in SLT Malibu, as a wildcard for Team Rhinos.
 He finished the race 5th.

 In 2019, Blummenfelt achieved his first career gold at ITU World Triathlon Series level at the Grand Final in Lausanne on 31 August.
 He finished the year with a World Triathlon Series (WTS) ranking of 10th overall, capping off a year where he failed to make the podium in any other ITU WTS races, and registered a DNF three times (Tokyo, Hamburg and Yokohama).
 Blummenfelt raced the 70.3 Ironman Middle East Championships 2019 for the third year running, beating his previous world record time to win and set a new mark of 3:25:21.

 Due to the events of the COVID-19 outbreak the 2020 World Triathlon Series consisted of a single race.

-Blummenfelt trains up to eight hours a day, swimming about 10 km, cycling about 300 km and running about 100 km per week.
 During the 2020 Summer Olympics, Blummenfelt won the gold medal in Men's Triathlon.

 The 2021 World Championship was held in St. George, Utah on 7 May 2022.
 The delay and change from the original Kona, Hawaii venue were due to the COVID-19 pandemic.
-On this date, the Ironman World Championship men's record was broken by Kristian Blummenfelt with a time of 7:49:16.
+On this date, the Ironman World Championship men's record was broken by Blummenfelt with a time of 7:49:16.

+Blummenfelt trains up to eight hours a day: per week, he swims about 10 km; cycles about 300 km; runs about 100 km.

+He placed twelfth in the men's triathlon at the 2024 Summer Olympics in Paris.
+Later that year, Blummenfelt competed in the Ironman World Championships.
+He placed thirty-fifth after projectile vomiting during the bike leg and completing the marathon run in 3:32.